Case 4 Shared Delivery

 Accept the configuration with one mandatory precondition: the incoming TA must pass a formal review before TWP starts.
 If TA coverage is below 70% — return for revision.
 An incomplete TA at this configuration has no buffer: TWP starts with ambiguity that no one can resolve mid-sprint.

-TWP is the correct choice here: 40–60% reuse and an experienced Scrum team mean the boundary between design and implementation is real but thin.
+TWP is the calculated route here: 40–60% reuse and an experienced Scrum team mean the boundary between design and implementation is real but thin.
 Merging TP and WP into TWP removes an artificial acceptance gate and reflects how the work actually flows.

 Shared Delivery

 Redistributing responsibility between customer and vendor is not an organizational preference — it is an engineering decision with a measurable effect.
-Transferring TA and IM to the customer reduces vendor contract scope by 31% and cuts contract duration by 65%.
+Transferring TA and IM to the customer reduces vendor delivery scope by 31% and cuts delivery duration by 65%.

-For the investor financing the vendor: the contract is smaller, cleaner, and faster.
-The risk is transferred to the quality of the customer's TA and the readiness of their DevOps team — both must be verified before signing.
+For the project sponsor working with the vendor: the vendor delivery scope is smaller, cleaner, and faster.
+The risk is transferred to the quality of the customer's TA and the readiness of their DevOps team — both must be verified before TWP starts.

 The Scrum methodology used internally by the development team does not affect this analysis.
-The patent-pending method operates at the level of engineering stages and product maturity — not at the level of sprint planning or backlog management.
+The deterministic engineering method operates at the level of engineering stages and product maturity — not at the level of sprint planning or backlog management.